 The Local Government Surplus Funds Trust Fund was created by Act of the Florida Legislature effective October 1, 1977 (Chapter 218, Part IV, Florida Statutes), which allowed the State Board of Administration to establish a pooled investment account (SBA Investment Pool).
-Rules and regulations have been developed to govern the administration of the Local Government Surplus Funds Trust Fund pursuant to Section 218.409, Florida Statutes (Chapter 19-7).
-The Local Government Surplus Funds Trust Fund is not a registrant with the Securities and Exchange Commission (SEC); however, the governing body has adopted operating procedures consistent with the requirements for a 2a-7-like pool.
-The fair value of investments held by the City in the SBA Investment Pool is the same as the fair value of the pooled shares.
+The SBA administers and provides regulatory oversight over Florida PRIME.
+The City's investment in the Florida PRIME is reported at amortized cost.
+The fair value of the position in the pool is equal to the value of the pool shares.
+Separate financial reports for the SBA investment can be obtained from the Florida State Board of Administration, 1801 Hermitage Blvd., Tallahassee, Florida 32308.

 Investments within the Police Officers' Plan Fund made through financial brokers are held with trustees and are stated at fair value as determined in an active market.
-The City has no investments in foreign securities at September 30, 2015.
+All foreign securities held by the pension plan are traded in U.S. Dollars.